Regional Cultures: Bengal

 - Emergence Bengali

-As mentioned in the beginning of the chapter, we presume that people of a particular state, have spoken its regional language since time immemorial.
+As mentioned at the beginning of the chapter, we presume that people of a particular state, have spoken its regional language since time immemorial.
 Hence we assume that people in Bengal have always spoken Bengali.
 Though now Bengali is recognized as a language derived from Sanskrit, early Sanskrit texts of the mid-first millennium BCE suggest that the people of Bengal did not speak Sanskritic languages.

 Commercial ties began to develop between Bengal and Magadha (south Bihar) from the fourth-third centuries BCE.
 This may have led to the growing influence of Sanskrit.
 The Gupta rulers, during the 4th century, established political control over north Bengal and began to settle Brahamanas in the area.
 Hence the linguistic and cultural influence from the mid-Ganga valley became stronger.
 The Chinese traveler Xuan Zang observed in the 7th century that languages related to Sanskrit were in use all over Bengal.

 - Eight century: Bengal became the centre of a regional kingdom under the Palas from the eighth century.

 - Between the fourteenth and the sixteenth century: During this period, Bengal was ruled by Sultans who were independent of the rulers in Delhi.
 When it was conquered by Akbar in 1586, it formed the nucleus of the Bengal suba.
 While the language of administration was Persian, Bengali developed as a regional language.

 By the 15th century, the Bengali group of dialects came to be united by a common literary language based on the spoken language of the western part of the region, now known as West Bengal.
 Though the base of Bengali is Sanskrit, it has passed through many stages of evolution.
 Many non-Sanskrit words are also a part of modern-day Bengali.
 The sources of these words are tribal languages, Persian and European languages.